Sunnfast/simple-calculator/README.md

 - Add, subtract, divide, and multiply pairs of numbers
 - Receive an error message if they attempt to divide by zero
-- Use negative numbers and decimals (in progress!)
+- Use negative numbers and decimals
+- Utilize left to right calculation like a physical calculator would allow (i.e. 12 + 7 - 5 * 3 = 42)

 ### Screenshot

-As of June 28, 2021.
+As of June 30, 2021.

 ![Screenshot of Virtual Calculator](/images/calculator-preview.png)